-, aims to achieve an understanding of the current situation with regard to business reporting on biodiversity and ecosystem functions and services through a review of the current schemes and research on this topic.
-This review will then be used to develop an initial framework of recommendations for reporting on biodiversity.
-Finally, the review and typology will be used to develop recommendations for further actions to help to make business reporting more effective vis-à-vis biodiversity-related issues.
-This study will therefore take the initial steps needed to help Parties to both better understand the activities and impacts of the business sector on biodiversity and ecosystems.
+, aimed to achieve an understanding of the current situation with regard to business reporting on biodiversity and ecosystem functions and services through a review of the current schemes and research on this topic.
+The review was used to develop an initial framework of recommendations for reporting on biodiversity, called a Typology of Actions for reporting on business-related actions.

-- A document reviewing the questions and categories used by the various reporting schemes can be found here HERE.
+- Document reviewing the questions and categories used by the various reporting schemes can be found HERE.

 - A consolidated version of this document (just the categories used by the various reporting schemes along with the numbers of questions & schemes associated with each category) can be found HERE.